YouTube adds 4K and HDR support to its Android app

 Trending on Mashable

-NYT Connections today: See hints and answers for May 1
+NYT Connections hints today: Clues, answers for April 5, 2025

 The biggest stories of the day delivered to your inbox.